jidhub/CheckProofOnExec/README.md

 It is based on following repositories

-* https://github.com/develone/SDRAM_Controller for access to its 32MBytes of memory, resulting from (develone's work)[http://design4hardware.blogspot.com/2015/08/detailed-steps-for-hardware.html] for Google Summer of Code 2015.
+* https://github.com/develone/SDRAM_Controller for access to its 32MBytes of memory, resulting from [
+udara28 Udara De Silva's work](http://design4hardware.blogspot.com/2015/08/detailed-steps-for-hardware.html) for Google Summer of Code 2015.
 * https://github.com/on1arf/myhdl-vga_bounceball/blob/master/vga640x480.py for its VGA code in myhdl.

 ## Prerequistes ##